angelyoung24/RachaelSageTributePage/README.md

+READ ME

-This was build for freecodecamp
+This was build for freecodecamp for the project titled Tribute Page.

+The site is posted live here: https://angelyoung24.github.io/RachaelSageTributePage/

 The User Stories are listed below: